vertical-agent-solutions/blog-content-manager/README.md

-# Content Management with AI
+# Blog Content Management with AI

-A Django application that uses Google's Gemini AI to generate blog content.
-This application allows you to manage topics, generate articles, and organize content by categories.
+A Django application that uses Google's Gemini AI to generate and manage blog content.

 ## Features